 The "prelims" can take either written or oral form, or both.
 In my case I attended a midsized eastern Massachusetts university notorious for its excessive arrogance and terrible football team where the graduate curriculum was considered the most rigorous in the universe and passing each course exam exceeded in difficulty any possible comprehensive test (no, it wasn't MIT!).
-Instead you underwent an extended, several hour, oral examination on the basic physical principles underlying one's proposed specialization, in my case condensed matter physics (solid state).
+Instead you underwent an extended, several hour, oral examination on basic principles of physic as details of one's proposed specialization, in my case condensed matter physics (solid state).
 Preparation for this ordeal, truly a defining moment in one's life, took several months of intensive study.
 I leave it to the reader to imagine the physical and mental state of the student as the makeor-break event of his future career approached.